Absentee Voting Information and Deadlines

 Mailing Your Absentee Ballot

-Your mail-in ballot must in at the Clerk's office on or before the day of the General Municipal Election
+Your mail-in ballot must at the Clerk's office on or before the day of the Primary Election.

 Your absentee ballot will arrive with a postage-paid envelope and a place for you to sign.
 You must mail the absentee ballot back in this envelope.
 All mail-in absentee ballots must be at the Clerk's Office on or before the Election.
-This means the Clerk's Office must have the ballot in their possession by Election Day even if the postmark is dated prior to Election Day.
-Please give yourself and the post office a little extra time when mailing to ensure the ballot arrives on time.
+This means the Clerk's Office must have the ballot in its possession by Election Day, even if the postmark is dated earlier.
+Please allow extra time for mailing to ensure the ballot arrives on time.

 Absentee Voting In-Person Information